 Students mainly rely on Interlibrary Loan to get materials not at Middlebury.
 However, you may want to visit other libraries in person, some of which you can directly borrow materials from.

-Not only can Middlebury College students use the NExpress button in Midcat to request items from a consortium of 7 northeastern libraries, students can visit these libraries and check out items directly.
-These libraries are: Williams, Bates, Bowdoin, Wellesley, Colby, and Northeastern University.
+Not only can Middlebury College students use the NExpress button in Midcat to request items from a consortium of 6 northeastern libraries, students can visit these libraries and check out items directly.
+These libraries are: Williams, Bates, Bowdoin, Wellesley, and Colby.
 See the NExpress info page for full details.

 Just show your Middlebury College ID and you will qualify to get a Ilsley Library Card to check out materials directly.
 Ilsley has a nice collection of popular audio books and DVD's; children's literature, and other popular topics.